Skip to content

 Meallan Liath Coire Mhic Dhughaill — usually shortened to MLCMD by Corbett baggers wrestling with the full name — is a 800m Corbett in the Reay Forest of west Sutherland, between Loch Stack and Ben Stack.
 The hill is built of Lewisian gneiss and Cambrian quartzite, with a trig pillar set inside a stone windshelter at the highest point.
 With 349m of prominence it stands clear of its neighbours and the position high on the Reay watershed gives an extraordinary far-north panorama from Cape Wrath in the north-west to Sutherland's empty interior in the east.

-Gaelic: “grey, corrie” · Pronunciation: meallan lee-ah kor-a mhic dhughaill
+Gaelic: “little rounded hill, grey, corrie, son of” · Pronunciation: meallan lee-ah kor-a mhic dhughaill

 Quick facts